 Having grown up with a passive aggressive mother, Ms. Meyers realized its legacy and vowed to become a better, more direct communicator.

-The Legacy of a Passive Aggressive Parent
+The Effect of a Passive-Aggressive Parent

 - Do you get turned off by assertive people, thinking they're too loud and forward?